Walt Brown (politician): United States Congress

 Brown ran for the United States House of Representatives for Oregon's 3rd congressional district four times against incumbent Earl Blumenauer.

 2004 presidential campaign

 Brown, a social democrat, was nominated by the Socialist Party USA (SPUSA) at their November 2003 convention over revolutionary socialist Eric Chester of Massachusetts.
 After the convention, party members learned that Brown had previously held anti-abortion views.
 Because of these views, a movement to recall Brown as the SPUSA presidential nominee ultimately failed, but much of the party's organization failed to support the ticket.
 Despite this, Brown and his running mate Mary Alice Herbert won ballot access in eight states and had write-in status in eight others.
-On election day, Brown/Herbert earned 10,837 votes, which was more than any of the Socialist Party's presidential candidates since 1952 and the most in the Socialist Party USA's history.
+On election day, Brown/Herbert came in 8th in the popular vote, earning 10,837 votes, which was more than any of the Socialist Party's presidential candidates since 1952 and the most in the Socialist Party USA's history since its first presidential campaign in 1976.
 Several third party activists, including Darcy Richardson of Florida and Steve Hauser of Wisconsin, assisted with Brown's presidential campaign.